 If you want to prepare aloe vera gel suppositories to get rid of a yeast infection fast, follow these steps:

 - Mix 1 ounce of aloe vera gel with 8 ounces of coconut oil

-- Pour the mixture into an ice cube tray and leave it in the fridge
+- Pour the mixture into a suppository tray and leave it in the fridge

 - Once solid, insert one suppository before going to bed.